augustoocch/augustoocch/README.md

 - :computer: JAVA and JS as base stack with different frameworks

-- 📖 Currently studying React!
+- 📖 Currently developing a whole software built in Node and React.

 - 🇦🇷 🏴󠁧󠁢󠁥󠁮󠁧󠁿 From Argentina!
 Native spanish speaker, with a cambridge certification in english